sumnerevans/sumnerevans.com/content/posts/matrix/where-are-my-keys/index.md

 title: Where are my keys?
 date: 2024-06-17T15:00:00-06:00
 categories:
-  - Technology
+  - Matrix
 tags:
-  - Matrix
   - Cryptography
   - E2EE
 description: |
-  If you've used Matrix for any period of time, you will know that Matrix has a lot of keys.
-There are keys for devices, keys for users, keys for messages, keys for the keys for messages, keys for backups, keys for the keys to the backups.
-In this talk, I'm going to try to provide a framework for thinking about keys in Matrix.
-I also will discuss some of the pitfalls both baked into the spec and those which are a function of the nature of a networked protocol.
+  Matrix has a lot of keys.
+There are keys for devices, keys for users, keys for messages, keys for backups, keys for the keys to the backups, etc. All of these keys provide different functionality.
+There are a lot of resources explaining message keys (with the olm/megolm protocol), but not as many explaining the rest of the keys in the Matrix protocol.
+This talk intends to be an overview of those keys which provide infrastructure for key backups, key sharing, device verification, and cross-signing.

+  This talk is designed for people with a basic understanding of the various Matrix features.
+You do not need to know anything about cryptography to gain value from this talk.
+I will cover some basics of cryptosystems, but at a very high level cursory level in order to motivate the selection of key algorithms.
 draft: true
 ---

 TODO: clean this up for being more of a blog post than a talk.

-Hello, my name is Sumner, I'm a software engineer at Automattic working on Beeper and today I'm going to be talking about cryptography in Matrix.
+Hello, my name is Sumner, I'm a software engineer at Automattic working on Beeper and today I'm going to be talking about cryptographic key infrastructure in Matrix.

 End-to-end encryption is one of the things which brought me to Matrix, and I'm sure that it's one of the factors that brought many of you to Matrix as well.

 However, Matrix's user experience with cryptography is often confusing.
-Part of this is due to the incompetence of other chat networks.
-Many don't even provide any cryptographically-guaranteed security, and others do so in a way that does not truly leave the user in control of their keys.
+I mainly blame the other chat networks for their incompetence.
+Most other chat networks don't even provide any cryptographically-guaranteed security and privacy.
+Some networks provide encryption in a way that does not truly leave the user in control of their keys.
 Only a few networks (Signal) truly leave the user in control, and their UX is arguably worse than Matrix.

+In this talk, my goal is to discuss the cryptographic key _infrastructure_ in Matrix.
+What do I mean by "infrastructure"?
+I mean all of the features which support key sharing and identity verification, but don't actually themselves provide security.

+TODO show diagram(s?) of what I'm going to explain.

+- megolm
+- key exchange
+- key backup
+- master key
+- verification
+- cross-signing

+---

 In this talk, I want to demystify cryptography in Matrix and provide you with a framework for understanding what all of the keys are for.

 Beeper is an app that allows users to connect all of their chat networks to a single app.
-You can have FB, WA...
-TODO all in the same app.
+You can have all of your chats from Meta (Facebook and Instagram), WhatsApp, Signal, and many other networks all in the same app.

 Beeper is built on top of the Matrix protocol, and all Beeper accounts are Matrix accounts on the beeper.com homeserver.
-We are building towards a world in which everyone just talks over the Matrix network to one another, rather than having to use bridges, but until that day comes, we use bridges as a way to allow people to come into the ecosystem without having to sacrifice talking to specific friends just because they haven't yet come over to Beeper.
+We are building towards a world in which everyone just talks over the Matrix network to one another, rather than having to use bridges, but until that day comes, we use bridges as a way to allow people to come into the ecosystem without having to sacrifice talking to specific friends just because they haven't yet come over to Beeper or another Matrix homeserver.

 I work on the Platform team at Beeper.
 Our team does three main things: